 We skipped the North Island then because everyone raved about how much better the South Island was.
 However, we were amazed at the natural beauty along with the exceptional vineyards that the North Island of New Zealand had to offer.

 Due to an onward flight issue, we only had nine days to explore the North Island of New Zealand.
 After some research, we decided that this was the best one-week itinerary we could put together.
-We wanted to make sure we were seeing and doing all of the best things to do.

 - Matamata (Hobbiton)